Harold Steves

 Harold Steves (born May 29, 1937) is a Canadian politician.
-Steves is a longtime city councillor on Richmond, British Columbia City Council, first elected in 1969 and re-elected in 1977, after serving one term as the New Democratic Party of British Columbia MLA from 1972 to 1975.
+Steves was a longtime city councillor on Richmond, British Columbia City Council, first elected in 1969 and re-elected in 1977, after serving one term as the New Democratic Party of British Columbia MLA from 1972 to 1975.
+He retired from Council in October 2022.

 Personal life

 Harold Steves is a descendant of Heinrich Stief and Regina Stahlecker, founders of the Steeves family in North America.
 Other notable descendants of Heinrich and Regina include William Steeves, a Father of Canadian Confederation.
 The Steves family, which changed the spelling of their surname upon moving west, is one of Richmond's first founding families, after which the community of Steveston is named.
 Manoah and Martha Steves were the first settlers in the area, arriving in 1877.
 They imported the first purebred Holstein cattle into British Columbia, established a dairy to provide milk for the fledgling City of Vancouver and were Western Canada's first seedsmen.
 Born of Maude and Harold Sr., Harold and wife Kathy reside in the old Steves farmhouse, built in 1917, on what is now an 11 acre cattle farm surrounded by residential development.
-Steves is a graduate of the University of British Columbia with a BSc in Agriculture.
+Steves is a graduate of the University of British Columbia with a BSc in agriculture.

 Political life

 In the late 1950s, Richmond Council rezoned 12,000 acres of farmland for residential use.
 The Steves farm was rezoned against their wishes.
-As a result the Steves were not permitted to build a new dairy for a bulk tank when the milk company stopped picking up milk in cans.
+As a result, the Steves were not permitted to build a new dairy for a bulk tank when the milk company stopped picking up milk in cans.
 They went out of the milk business and switched to beef cattle.
 Steves began a campaign to save farmland.
 However, when the farm was assessed residential taxes his father appealed the assessment and lost and subsequently sold most of the farm.
-In the mid-1960s Steves drafted the initial resolutions to NDP conventions to establish an Agricultural Land Bank system in British Columbia.
-As an MLA he was active in the establishment of the "Agricultural Land Reserve" in 1973 under the Dave Barrett NDP Government and for the following decades, was one of its strongest defenders.
+In the mid-1960s Steves drafted the initial resolutions to NDP conventions to establish an Agricultural Land Bank system in British Columbia and drafted the Agricultural Land Zone policy for the1972 election.
+As an MLA he was active in the establishment of the British Columbia Agricultural Land Reserve in 1973 under the Dave Barrett NDP Government and for the following decades, was one of its strongest defenders.
 He is active in the Farmland Defence League.